 Another popular way to connect a laptop to a TV is via a VGA cable and a 3.5mm audio lead (which connects to your laptop's headphone port) - one cable each for video and sound.
 Only use this method if one or both of your devices doesn't have an HDMI port.
 The VGA port is labeled as PC IN on the image below.

 If your laptop has no video output, you can connect your laptop to your TV via an adapter which plugs into your laptop's USB port and provides a VGA output.
-These cost from around £20.
+These are available from under £10.

 Connect a laptop to TV using HDMI